benbossc/R-Webscraping/README.md

 # More Tabular Data
 Navigate to the https://en.wikipedia.org/wiki/List_of_countries_by_population_in_1900 URL in a web browser.

-## Q2
+## Q3
-How does the "tabular" data different from the WSU source?
+How does the "tabular" data here different from the WSU source?

 # More Tabular Data (cont.)